 How much are you thinking about your workplace’s design and how it affects productivity?
 Because you’d be surprised how common it is for employers to not factor in how their office design plays a huge role in maximising productivity.
 From the layout of breakout areas to how desks are positioned, there’s a lot that can be considered.
 So, where do you start?

 A motivating work space

 Before we begin with office equipment or furniture, it all starts with how motivating your workplace actually is.
 Having an office design that fits in with your company’s values can go a long way.
 How strong is the brand presence?
 And are your values reflected in the work space?
-There’s even a compilation of the best office colours for happy and productive staff, so even thinking about your office colour scheme can impact productivity.
+There’s even a compilation of the best office colours for productive staff, so even thinking about your office colour scheme can impact productivity.

 Allowing employees to move around easily is good for keeping them focused.
 We all should be taking short breaks throughout the day to keep our energy levels up, and to keep our bodies exercised.
 Having a break from the desk or the same four walls can also help us recharge and rethink.
 360-degree, moveable office chairs and sit-stand desks are perfect for creating a mobile work space for workers to easily shift to other work areas, whiteboards or work stations.
 These also all contribute to good workplace ergonomics – driving efficiency and productivity.

 Don’t just let your meeting rooms sit there as an office add-on.
 Think about how best to utilise them.
 Do you really need to bring everybody in for a weekly huddle, or can that be done from where everybody is sat?
 When you need certain colleagues to get together on tasks, you may want to let them use the meeting room for some uninterrupted time, especially if there’s too many distractions on the main floor.
 Again, think about colours and the psychology of them in conference rooms, are they fitting to your brand to create a stronger impression for clients?
 But also, are they creating the right mood and energy for your employees?